 The most interesting switch is the GE / SI/bypass switch, because you can choose how the fuzz is generated.

 The GE mode generates fuzz by clipping the signal using germanium diodes and this gives the classic fuzz style sounds from the sixties.

 This is because germanium was used in semiconductors when they were first invented.
 They were subsequently replaced by silicon because they were “better”.

 To be fair, at the time there were a lot of things going for silicon-based transistors over germanium.

 For instance, silicon is more robust but does sound different, but this was not so recognised at the time.

 The SI mode generates fuzz by clipping the signal using silicon semiconductors.
-This give a different, more “modern”sound because it is higher gain.
+This gives a different, more “modern” sound because it is a higher gain.

 The bypass mode, unsurprisingly, bypassed diode clipping and creates fuzz through overdriving an amplifier.

-All three give different sounds, with even more flexibility gain as the Black Forest and Pharaoh sides of the pedal can be switched in an out.
+All three give different sounds, with even more flexibility gain as the Black Forest and Pharaoh sides of the pedal can be switched in and out.